GrammaticalFramework/GF/contrib/py-bindings/example.rst

 ['is']

 But, how come that nothing is suggested at "is "?
 At the current point, a literal integer is expected so GF would have to present an infinite list of alternatives.
-I can not blame it for refusing to do so.
+I cannot blame it for refusing to do so.

 >>> pgf.complete(eng, "is 42 ")
 ['even', 'odd', 'prime']